Discovering delicious ways to use locally grown food and reducing food waste

 St Paul’s Church, Coronation Road, Bristol, BS3 1AS

-BS3 Jammin’ is an annual weekend event for the local community to donate their surplus homegrown foods, for us to all cook, press and preserve it, in order to reduce food waste and support our local food bank.
+BS3 Jammin’ is an annual weekend event for the local community to donate their surplus locally grown foods, for us to all cook, press and preserve it, in order to reduce food waste and support our local food bank.

 Volunteer chefs (which include Mark Chapman from Cor Restaurant, Elliott and Tessa Lidstone from Box - E Restaurant, Masterchef contestant Woei Lee and Bristol City College’s Bill Bennet Clark) cook all weekend as members of the public help with food prep and learn from the chefs.